-Game Time includes a calendar day or portion thereof, beginning 15 minutes before the game begins and continues until the end of the game at all tables.
+Game Time includes a calendar day or portion thereof, beginning 15 minutes before the game begins and continues until the play has finished at all tables.

 Policy

 Players and spectators are not allowed to consume or store alcohol in the playing area.
 Alcoholic beverages may not be sold in the playing area.